Cutouts: fitscut.cgi interface

 Blue Name of the image for the blue band.

 Align If set to a true Boolean value, the green and blue images are resampled using the FITS header world coordinates to match the red image pixels.
 By default the red/green/blue images are assumed to have matched coordinates so that the color images can be created pixel-by-pixel without any resampling.
+The only exceptions (at the moment) are the PHAT HLSP images, where Align is True by default because those images are known to be misaligned.
 The Align parameter can be used to generate color images when the red/green/blue images are not on the same coordinate grid.
-Note however that (1) this can be time-consuming compared with the usual fitscut color images, and (2) the HLA coordinates for images are not necessarily well-aligned for independent visits, so the color images may still not be well aligned after resampling.
-This parameter does not work with with the Tile parameter.
+Note however that (1) this can be somewhat time-consuming compared with the usual fitscut color images, and (2) the HLA coordinates for images are not necessarily well-aligned for independent visits, so the color images may still not be well aligned after resampling.
+This parameter works with the Tile parameter, which is used by the interactive display.

 Qext Number of extension with data quality/weight information.
 This is an optional parameter that is needed only for images where bad pixels have non-zero values (e.g., the current version of the WFPC2 combined images).
 The program assumes that the specified FITS extension is an image of the same size as the primary data array with zeros indicating bad pixels.
 For the usual drizzled WFPC2 images, Qext=4 is a good value.
 FITS extension numbers start at 0 for the primary header-data unit, 1 for the first extension, etc.